influxdata/clockface/src/Components/PaginationNav/Documentation/PaginationNavItem.md

 # PaginationItem

-The individual pieces (numbers) of the PaginationNav component.
+The individual pages of the PaginationNav component.
+Clicking on it will navigate you directly to the clicked page.

 ### Usage
 ```tsx